Refinance or buy a home with a low 3.5% down payment! Get Started Now ➔

 Am I eligible for an FHA loan as a non-citizen?

-Non-U.S. citizens can receive FHA loans as long as they are permanent legal residents and have lawful residency in the U.S. Non-U.S. citizens who are approved for an FHA loan will be given the same loan conditions as a regular U.S. citizen.
+Non-U.S. citizens can receive FHA loans as long as they are permanent legal residents and have lawful residency in the U.S. Non-U.S. citizens who are approved for an FHA loan will be given the same loan conditions as regular U.S. citizens.
 Non-citizens will need to provide proof of eligibility to work in the United States as well as a valid social security number.

 If you are a Green Card (Form I-551) holder or a non-permanent resident with a valid work visa (Forms E1, E2, H1B, H2A, H2B, H3, L1 and G1-G4) you should be able to obtain a government-backed loan.